Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says when to use: 'Use when asked if SMTP connections are protected by DANE/TLSA pinning.'
-Also provides alternative for HTTPS: 'For HTTPS DANE at port 443, use check_dane_https instead.'
+Explicit guidance is provided: 'Use when asked if SMTP connections are protected by DANE/TLSA pinning' and 'For HTTPS DANE at port 443, use check_dane_https instead.'
+Also notes it is 'Part of the scan_domain audit,' giving clear context for when to invoke this tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.